khalid-hussain/shaheen/chap16.md

 The injured man sat resting against an olive tree.
 A few soldiers stood around him.
 Seeing Badr bin Mughira and his companions the soldiers stepped aside.
 Badr got off his horse and went close to the injured man.
-At first glance Badr Bin Mughira couldn't recognize him but as he sat with a knee on the ground and looked at him, a shiver ran through his body after which he stood up.
+At first glance Badr bin Mughira couldn't recognize him but as he sat with a knee on the ground and looked at him, a shiver ran through his body after which he stood up.
 The injured man raised his head and said in a feeble voice, "Today you have saved the life of someone who didn't deserve to live.
 I am your criminal.
 I am your